tensorlakeai/indexify/docs/docs/apis/extractors.md

 In this example we iterate over a list of content, chunk each content, run a NER model and an embedding model over each chunk and return them as features along with the chunks of text.

+!!! note "Extractor Dependencies"

+    Use any python or native system dependencies in your extractors because we can package them in a container to deploy them to production.

 Implement the schemas method to contain the output schema of the extractor.
 Name each feature and provide the type of the feature.
 For embedding types use the `EmbeddingSchema` type, for any other metadata just use the json schema of the output feature.

 ```python